Beef Processing

 Thickness of Steaks: Thick 1″ Medium 3/4″ Thin 1/2″

 Round Steak: Round comes from the rear of the beef.
-Its a tougher cut so the ideal way to cook it is to broil it or have it cut as a roast.
-Can be left as Round Steak or turned into Cube Steak (or some of each steak).
-Cube steak is put through a machine to tenderize it and is generally cooked on a skillet.
-For an extra charge we can also do chip or minute steak which is slicing the round into very thin pieces (Philly cheese steak meat).
-Another option is to have the round cut into roasts.
-Also, it be turned into burger
+It’s a tougher type of meat cut, so the ideal way to cook it is to broil it or have it cut as a roast.
+Can be left as Round Steak or turned into Cube Steak (or a combination of both steaks).
+Cube steak is tenderized in a machine and is typically cooked in a skillet.
+For an extra charge, we can also cut the round into Chip (Minute) Steak, which is slicing the round into very thin pieces (Philly cheese steak meat).
+Another option is to have the Round cut into roasts.
+Also, the Round can be turned into ground beef

 Sirloin Steak: Sirloin comes from the posterior of the beef.
-This cut has a lot of flavor so it best to grill or broil these steaks.
+This cut has a lot of flavor, so it’s best to grill or broil these steaks.
 Can be Bone-in Sirloin or Boneless SirloinYou can only choose one option.
-If you choose to make it boneless you get the Filet Mignon packaged separate.
+If you decide to make it boneless, you get the Filet Mignon packaged separately.

-Short Loin: Short loin comes from the back of the beef that includes the spine.
-These steaks are versatile so they be cooked in many different ways.
+Short Loin: The Short Loin originates from the back of the beef, encompassing the spine.
+These steaks are versatile, allowing them to be cooked in various ways.
 The most popular option is to cut this into T-Bone and Porterhouse Steaks.
-This cut can also be made boneless resulting in New York Strip Steak.
-If you go with the New York Strip option, you will also get some Filet Mignon packaged separate.
+This cut can also be made boneless, resulting in New York Strip Steak.
+If you choose the New York Strip option, you will also receive some Filet Mignon packaged separately.
 You can only choose one option.

-Rib Section: The steaks from this section go by a lot of names that mean the same thing.
+Rib Section: The steaks in the Rib Section are known by various names that mean the same thing.
 The main difference is whether the bone will be left in.
-If the steaks contain the bones they are called Rib Steaks or Bone-in Ribeye.
-Without the bones the steaks are called Ribeye or Delmonico.
+If the steaks contain the bones, they are called Rib Steaks or Bone-in Ribeye.
+Without the bones, the steaks are called Ribeye or Delmonico.
 Another option is to leave this cut as Prime Rib or Standing Rib Roast.
 You can only choose one option.

-Sirloin Tip: Sirloin tip cones from the rear of the beef between the round and sirloin.
-Its a tougher cut so the ideal way to cook it is to broil it or have it cut as a roast.
-This can be cut as Sirloin Tip Roast or as Sirloin Tip Steaks (or some of each).
+Sirloin Tip: The Sirloin Tip originates from the rear of the beef, located between the round and the sirloin.
+It’s a tougher type of cut, so the ideal way to cook it is to broil it or have it cut as a roast.
+This can be cut as a Sirloin Tip Roast or as Sirloin Tip Steaks (or a combination of both).
 This is a boneless cut.

 Chuck and Arm Roasts: Chuck and Arm Roasts come from the front of the beef.
-They are best used as pot roasts.
+They are best suited for use as pot roasts.
 Chuck and Arm Roasts are usually cut into 2-3 or 3-4 lb. roasts.
 You could also have them cut into steaks.
-These are not as good as the other steak cuts but a better option for people that don’t like roasts or a lot of ground beef.
+These are not as good as the other steak cuts, but a better option for people who don’t like roasts or a lot of ground beef.

 Rump Roast: Rump roast is a cut from the upper part of the round.
-This cut is lean and flavorful, but can be quite tough, so should be cooked like a pot roast.
+This cut is lean and flavorful, but can be pretty tough, so it should be cooked like a pot roast.
 Rump Roast is usually rolled and cut in half.
 This is the roast that has the butcher netting on it.
-Only other option with this cut is ground beef.
+The only other option with this cut is ground beef.

-Stew Meat: Stew meat can come from other cuts of the beef.
-Stew Meat is lean trim pieces cut into cubes.
+Stew Meat: Stew meat can come from other cuts of beef.
+Stew Meat is lean, trimmed pieces cut into cubes.
 This can also be put into ground beef.

 Soup Bones: Soup Bones are from the legs of the cow.
 They traditionally have the meat left on the bones.
-You can get the Soup Bones for soups and making broth or we can bone the meat for ground beef.
+Soup Bones are typically used for making soups and broths, or they can be boned off for ground beef.

-Ground Beef: Can be packaged in 1, 1.5, or 2 lb. packages.
-If you want to mix match sizes, please type that in Ground Notes.
+Ground Beef: Ground Beef can be packaged in 1 or 1.5 packages.
+If you want to mix and match sizes, please specify this in the Ground Beef notes.
 For an extra charge, we can also make them into patties.

-Other cuts: Other cuts that are not normally asked for are Flank Steak and Beef Brisket.
+Other cuts: Additional cuts that are not typically requested include Flank Steak and Beef Brisket.
 Those come from the belly and chest of beef.
-Flank Steal is traditionally grilled or broiled while the Brisket is used in roasts or smoked.
-If you ask for these cuts you’ll get them otherwise we grind them for ground beef.
+Flank Steak is traditionally grilled or broiled, while the Brisket is used in roasts or smoked.
+If you request these cuts, you’ll receive them; otherwise, we grind them for ground beef.

-Canning meat can be requested for an extra charge.
-Please type in notes section at the bottom of the page that you would like canning meat and if you would like it fresh or frozen.
+Canning meat is available for an additional charge.
+Please type in the notes section at the bottom of the page that you would like to can meat, and indicate whether you would like it fresh or frozen.

-As custom processors, if there is anything we can do for you, all you have to do is ask.
+As custom processors, if there is anything we can do for you, simply ask.

 An example of a quarter of a beef.

-The picture is an example of a quarter of beef but it can be customized to your choosing!
+The picture shows a quarter of beef, but it can be customized to your liking!

 4 Round/Cube Steaks